 \section{A scale-invariant contact condition}

-Consider an elastica whose natural or kinematic boundary conditions are continuously (and slowly) varied such that two material points distant in arc length come close enough in ambient space to establish contact.
+Consider an elastica whose natural or kinematic boundary conditions are continuously (and slowly) varied such that two material points distant in arc-length come close enough in ambient space to establish contact.
 Contact between a pair of material points $\{s_1,s_2\}$ is established when their position vectors satisfy the condition

 Detecting this condition for every increment of the varying boundary condition in a systematic way would be cumbersome and inefficient.
 Instead, we establish a condition for the onset of contact based solely on the ratio $H/|\bn|$.